-Avalanche Preserve is a 3.9 mile lightly trafficked out and back trail located near Boyne City, Michigan that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, trail running, and mountain biking and is best used from May until November.
+Avalanche Preserve is a 2.6 mile lightly trafficked loop trail located near Boyne City, Michigan that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from May until November.

 The 3rd week of October is ideal for fall colors!